syncfusion/blazor-docs/src/treemap/treemap/layout.md

 ### Squarified

-The [`Squarified`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.LayoutMode.html#Syncfusion_Blazor_TreeMap_LayoutMode_Squarified) layout displays the nested rectangles based on aspect ratio in TreeMap.
-The rectangles will be split based on the height and width of parent.
+The [`Squarified`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.TreeMap.LayoutMode.html#Syncfusion_Blazor_TreeMap_LayoutMode_Squarified) layout displays the nested rectangles based on aspect ratio in the TreeMap.
+The rectangles will be split based on the height and width of the parent.
 The default rendering type of layout is [`Squarified`](https://help.syncfusion.com/cr/aspnetcore-blazor/Syncfusion.Blazor.TreeMap.LayoutMode.html).

 ```csharp
 @using Syncfusion.Blazor.TreeMap